davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 }
 ```

 We don't need to worry about this being re-created.
 It is a struct with only one variable.
-It only does work when it gets subscribed to, and then all of it's state is tracked within a subscription object, which SwiftUI keeps track of.
+It only does work when it gets subscribed to, and then all of its state is tracked within a subscription object, which SwiftUI keeps track of.

 This is something that is a little hard for me to wrap my head around, but based on [this forum post](https://forums.swift.org/t/a-uicontrol-event-publisher-example/26215/9) I think is the right way to think about publishers.
 The actual publisher is just a template for a subscription, which then manages the state and triggers work to be done.